 We are committed to decarbonising and digitalising our business to serve our customers across the Asia-Pacific region amid the ongoing energy transition.

-We operate a vertically-integrated electricity supply business in Hong Kong – which includes generation, transmission and distribution, and retail – and serve 80 percent of the territory's population.
-Through our partnership with China Southern Power Grid International (HK) Co., Limited in Castle Peak Power Company Limited (CAPCO), we operate the Castle Peak Power Station, Black Point Power Station, Penny’s Bay Power Station and the landfill gas power generation project (WE Station) at the West New Territories Landfill site.
-The gross capacity (operation / under construction) totals 8,268MW (as of 30 June 2023).
+We operate a vertically-integrated electricity supply business in Hong Kong – which includes generation, transmission and distribution and retail – and serve over 80% of the territory's population.
+Through our partnership with China Southern Power Grid International (HK) Co., Limited in Castle Peak Power Company Limited (CAPCO), we operate the Castle Peak Power Station, Black Point Power Station, Penny’s Bay Power Station and the WE Station, a landfill gas power generation project at the West New Territories Landfill.
+As of 31 Dec 2024, the total gross generation capacity in Hong Kong was 7,222MW.
 We also import power from Guangdong Daya Bay Nuclear Power Station.
-In addition, we manage over 16,800 kilometres of transmission and distribution lines and over 15,700 substations*.
+In addition, we manage over 17,000 kilometres of transmission and distribution lines and over 16,000 substations*.

 *Assets are under the Scheme of Control Agreement

 CLP gained a foothold in Australia in the beginning of the 2000s.
 In 2011, we completed the acquisition of energy retailer EnergyAustralia.
 As one of the country’s leading integrated energy companies, EnergyAustralia operates a balanced portfolio of self-owned generation capacity and capacity purchases underpinned by coal and gas power plants as well as newer energy sources like wind, solar and batteries.
-As of 30 June 2023, EnergyAustralia's generation and energy storage portfolio including long-term offtake amounted to 5,789MW.
-EnergyAustralia also serves the electricity and gas needs of 2.44 million customer accounts across Victoria, South Australia, New South Wales, the Australian Capital Territory and Queensland.
+As of 31 December 2024, EnergyAustralia's generation and energy storage portfolio including long-term offtake amounted to 5,732MW.
+EnergyAustralia also serves the electricity and gas needs of 2.38 million customer accounts across Victoria, South Australia, New South Wales, the Australian Capital Territory and Queensland.

-Apraava Energy (formerly known as CLP India) has a strong portfolio of wind and solar projects, in addition to a supercritical coal-fired power project at Jhajjar in Haryana and a gas-fired plant at Paguthan in Gujurat.
-As of 30 June 2023, CLP’s total equity generation capacity in India stood at 1,699MW.
-Apraava Energy has also expanded its portfolio into the power transmission sector, including investments in a 254-kilometre interstate transmission line in northeastern India, and a 240km, intra-state power transmission project in Madhya Pradesh.
+Apraava Energy has a strong portfolio of wind and solar projects across India, in addition to a supercritical coal-fired power project at Jhajjar in Haryana.
+As of 31 December 2024, CLP’s total equity generation capacity in India increased to 1,974MW.
+Apraava Energy has also expanded its portfolio into the power transmission sector, including investments in interstate and intra-state transmission infrastructure in central, northeastern and northeastern India.

 In 2018, CDPQ became a strategic shareholder of the Indian business, strengthening its ability to pursue new low-carbon investment opportunities.